Controls & Permissions

 Control Your Documents Using Multilevel Access

-When you are using document management software (DMS), is should have a feature that allows you to control the entire database and create multilevel access to your data.
+When you are using enterprise content management software (ECM), is should have a feature that allows you to control the entire database and create multilevel access to your data.
 It is very important for any organization to draft a systematic yet robust structure to get swift & secured control over its documents.
 Irrefutably, there are certain needs on daily basis for a business where its employees require to check any particular document.
 For instance, a Virtual Relationship Manager in a bank need to check clients’ data to get the task done.
 But, the same employee has nothing to do with the payroll or administrative documents.
-If a document management system is not controlled with multiple level access features, then every document will be visible and accessible to every employee, which could be proven as malicious to the organization.
+If a enterprise content management system is not controlled with multiple level access features, then every document will be visible and accessible to every employee, which could be proven as malicious to the organization.

 docEdge DMS is developed to provide you full control over all your documents and create multiple-level access to it for different employee usage.
 It ensures the availability and visibility of the document to the people who need them and who are allowed to access them.
 Whereas, those who are not allowed with the access to these documents will not be able to see them in their portal.
 Our docEdge DMS has the ability to support an advanced set of multilevel access permissions.